andkirby/mageinstall/README.md

        -e, --admin-email [REQUIRED]
            Param ADMIN_EMAIL
-           Required if it is not set in params.sh file.
+           Required if it is not set in ~/.mageinstall_params.sh file.

        -S, --skip-all-run
            Reset run params.